List of sports events affected by the virus from China

 Champions League: Valencia vs. Atalanta in Valencia on March 10; Juventus vs. Lyon in Turin on March 17, no spectators.

 Europa League: Inter Milan vs. Ludogorets on Feb.
-27; Inter Milan vs. Getafe in Milan on March 12; Getafe vs. Inter Milan in Getafe on March 19; Roma vs. Sevilla in Rome on March 19, no spectators.
+27; Inter Milan vs. Getafe in Milan on March 12; Getafe vs. Inter Milan in Getafe on March 19; Roma vs. Sevilla in Rome on March 19, Copenhagen vs. Istanbul Basaksehir in Copenhagen on March 19, no spectators.

 Asian women’s Olympic qualifying Group B tournament relocated from Wuhan to Sydney from Feb.
 3-13.
 China vs. South Korea playoffs on March 6 and 11 moved to April 9 and 14; China home game in Sydney.